 What is the Definition of Addiction?

+Findings from decades of research support the conclusion that addiction is a chronic disease.
 Some people choose to dispute this claim and argue that addiction occurs as a result of a series of bad choices and a lack of willpower.
 However, addiction is defined as a chronic disease by several reputable and well-known organizations and medical associations, including:

-- The American Society of Addiction Medicine
+The American Society of Addiction Medicine

-- The American Psychiatric Association
+The American Psychiatric Association

-- The American Society of Addiction Medicine
+The American Society of Addiction Medicine

-- The National Institute on Drug Abuse.3,4,5,6
+The National Institute on Drug Abuse.3,4,5,6

 In November of 2016, addiction was also publicly confirmed as a chronic illness by former Surgeon General Vivek Murthy, M.D.
 He made the following statement, “It’s time to change how we view addiction,” said Dr. Murthy.
 “Not as a moral failing but as a chronic illness that must be treated with skill, urgency, and compassion.
 The way we address this crisis is a test for America.”7